TiaMbabazi/Crontab-Monitoring-System/README.md

 # Crontab-Monitoring-System
-This project is a lightweight system that monitors cron jobs on a local machine, tracks their execution status, and logs this information into a SQLite database.
+This project is a  system that monitors cron jobs on a local machine, tracks their execution status, and logs this information into a SQLite database.
 It also supports integrating results into Power BI dashboards for visualization.

 **What It Does**
 - Reads all cron jobs scheduled on a user’s system using python-crontab